istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9.1/index.md

 - **Fixed** an issue where access log service causes Istio proxy to reject configuration.
   ([Issue #30939](https://github.com/istio/istio/issues/30939))

-- **Fixed** an issue causing an alternative Envoy binary to be included in the docker image.
+- **Fixed** an issue causing an alternative Envoy binary to be included in the Docker image.
 The binaries are functionally equivalent.
   ([Issue #31038](https://github.com/istio/istio/issues/31038))

 - **Fixed** an issue where the TLSv2 version was enforced only on HTTP ports.
 This option is now applied to all ports.